chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 In summary, the simulation has three steps:

 - First, we run ``lethe-particles loading-particles.prm`` to load the particles.
 The insertion of particles is done using the plane insertion method.
-- Then, we run ``lethe-particles settling-particles.prm`` to accomodate particles in the system.
+- Then, we run ``lethe-particles settling-particles.prm`` to reorganize the particles in the system.
 The gravity is changed to the y-direction and we wait for particles to settle.
 - Finally, we call ``lethe-fluid-particles pneumatic-conveying.prm`` to simulate the dense pneumatic conveying.

 We enable checkpointing in order to write the DEM checkpoint files in between the steps, which will be used as the starting point of the next.